nahratzah/hoard_cache/README.md

 But the resolver will run on its own executor.

 You can mix-and-match regular and asio resolver-policy and refresh-policy.
-This is very useful if you want to use a non-asynchronous resolver-policy.
+This is very useful if you want to use a synchronous resolver-policy.

 ## Asio Dynamic Refresh Policy